-Drugs like prednisone and cortisone reduce both inflammation and temper the body’s immune response.
-Corticosteroids are often used as short-term fixes, or during the four to six week period before DMARDs begin to take effect.
+Drugs like prednisone and other corticosteroids reduce inflammation and modify the body’s immune response.
+Corticosteroids are often used as short-term fixes, or during the four- to six-week period before DMARDs begin to take effect.

 The next step in managing the progression of RA is reducing stress on the joints.
-During a flare-up, when joints are at their most painful, rest is very important.
-Maintaining a healthy weight will prevent added strain, as carrying even a little bit of extra weight greatly increases stress on the joints.
+During a flare-up, when joints are at their most painful, rest is important.
+Maintaining a healthy weight will also prevent added strain, as carrying even a little extra weight greatly increases stress on the joints.

-Regular exercise is very important to joint health.
+Regular exercise is important to help maintain joint health.
 It strengthens muscles around the joints, reduces stress and inflammation, and improves mobility and flexibility.
-For people with RA, it’s important to stick with low-impact or non-impact exercise.
+For people with RA, doctors typically recommend low-impact or non-impact exercise.